Working independently and collaboratively to preserve, enhance and increase understanding of Perth and Kinross's

-Sara Carruthers is the Historic Buildings Development Manager for the Trust and as such is responsible for delivering the Perth City Heritage Fund and related grant schemes, developing historic building projects with an emphasis on traditional building skills training, and assisting with outreach events such as Doors Open Day.
+Sara Carruthers is the Historic Buildings Development Manager for the Trust and as such is responsible for delivering the Perth City Heritage Fund and related grant schemes, developing historic building projects with an emphasis on traditional building skills training, and assisting with outreach events such as Doors Open Day and the Perth Traditional Building Skills Roadshow.

 Sara is a Member of the Chartered Institute of Building and studied Building Conservation at the Institute of Advanced Architectural Studies in York.
-She has been working with historic buildings for over twenty years as both specialist conservation contractor and consultant and has a particular interest in Scottish vernacular buildings and the use of traditional materials.
+She has been working with historic buildings for over twenty years as both a specialist conservation contractor and as a consultant.
+Sara has a particular interest in Scottish vernacular buildings and the use of traditional materials.